clough42/electronic-leadscrew/README.md

 the half-nuts to control feeding and threading.

 ## Hardware Configuration
-If you want to get this running on your own LaunchXL-F280049C board, here are the settings you will need:
+If you want to get this running on your own LaunchXL-F280049C board, here are the settings you will need.
+See the documentation at the link above for more details.

 ### Physical Switches
 The LaunchXL-F280049C has a number of switches on the board to configure the GPIO and peripheral signal routing.